 Put all of these benefits together, and you’ll unlock the potential of your finance team to do their best work.

-Next, we’ll take a look at six of the most tedious and time-consuming processes you can improve through automation, starting with everyone’s favourite, core bookkeeping.
+Next, we’ll take a look at six of the most tedious and time-consuming processes you can improve through automation, starting with everyone’s favorite, core bookkeeping.

 Traditionally, bookkeeping tasks were performed manually, meaning an entry was created for every item of business revenue or expenditure, and accounts were tallied at regular intervals.
 Needless to say, this process was time-consuming.

-Modern technology has revolutionised bookkeeping in two broad stages.
-First, the advent of Excel revolutionised the speed and convenience with which these tasks could be performed.
-This lead to incredible improvements in the accuracy and responsiveness of bookkeeping, providing businesses with point-in-time accounting information.
+Modern technology has revolutionized bookkeeping in two broad stages.
+First, the advent of Excel revolutionized the speed and convenience with which these tasks could be performed.
+This leads to incredible improvements in the accuracy and responsiveness of bookkeeping, providing businesses with point-in-time accounting information.

 Second - and arguably more importantly - the availability of dedicated accounting software has simplified bookkeeping processes even further.
 Making bookkeeping more accessible and easy to understand has made life easier for countless businesses, and has helped business owners take control of their accounts.

 Modern accounting tools such as Xero, QuickBooks, FreshBooks and Zoho Books continue this onward march of technology.
-Using these tools, finance teams can now automate the vast majority of bookkeeping tasks according to industry best practices.
+Using these tools, finance teams can now automate accounting and more easily meet industry best practices.

 Not only does this save time; it also improves the accuracy and consistency of accounting information.